kubevirt/monitoring/docs/runbooks/LowVirtControllersCount.md

 ## Meaning

-More than one virt-controller pod should be ready to ensure high-availability.
+This alert fires when a low number of `virt-controller` devices is detected.
+More than one `virt-controller` pod should be available to ensure high availability.
 The current default number of replicas is 2.

+A `virt-controller` handles monitoring the custom resource definitions (CRDs) of a virtual machine instance (VMI) and managing the associated pods.
+The device creates pods for VMIs and manages the life-cycle of the pods.

+Therefore, `virt-controller` devices are critical for all cluster-wide virtualization functionality.

 ## Impact

-This impacts availability of the virt-controller, which is responsible of managing Kubevirt's resources (e.g. VMIs) and their life-cycles, hence effects Kubevirt's responsiveness as a whole.
-With low number of virt-controller replicas the cluster might be less responsive (some requests may be missed, etc'), but it is not guaranteed.
-The more severe danger is if another virt-lancher instance crashes Kubevirt might be totally unresponsive.
+The responsiveness of KubeVirt may become negatively affected.
+For example, certain requests may be missed.

+In addition, if another `virt-launcher` instance terminates unexpectedly, KubeVirt may become completely unresponsive.

 ## Diagnosis
-- Set the environment variable NAMESPACE
+1. Set the NAMESPACE environment variable as follows:
     ```
-    export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"
+    $ export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"
     ```

-- Check to see if there are any running virt-controller pods:
+2. Verify that any running `virt-controller` are available:
     ```
-    kubectl -n $NAMESPACE get pods -l kubevirt.io=virt-controller
+    $ kubectl -n $NAMESPACE get pods -l kubevirt.io=virt-controller
     ```

-- Further check not ready or crashing virt-controller pods:
+3. Check whether any `virt-controller` pods have terminated unexpectedly or are in a `NotReady` state:
     ```
-    kubectl -n $NAMESPACE logs virt-launcher-<unique id>
+    $ kubectl -n $NAMESPACE logs virt-launcher-<unique-id>
     ```
     ```
-    kubectl -n $NAMESPACE describe pod/virt-launcher-<unique id>
+    $ kubectl -n $NAMESPACE describe pod/virt-launcher-<unique-id>
     ```

 ## Mitigation

-There can be several reasons.
-Like:
+This alert can have a variety of causes, including:

 - Not enough memory on the cluster
 - Nodes are down
-- API server is overloaded (e.g. Scheduler has a lot of work and therefore is not 100% available)
+- The API server is overloaded.
+For example, the scheduler may be under heavy load and therefore not completely available.
 - Networking issues

-Try to identify the root cause and fix it.
+Verify whether any of these applies to your deployment, and fix it if possible.
+(TODO: Add how?)

-In other cases, please open an issue and attach the artifacts gathered in the Diagnosis section.
+If this does not fix the problem, open an issue (TBA where!) and attach to it the artifacts gathered in the Diagnosis section.